 Consider the ‘post click’ experience

 In most circumstances, you’ll want to be sending PPC traffic to a page that closely matches what a person has searched for.
 Visitors will want to instantly see that you offer what they’re looking for.
-Sending traffic to your homepage is often bad practice, unless you offer a limited range of services or products, as you’ll include a wide range of details that are not relevant to the original keyword searched.
+Sending traffic to your homepage is often bad practice, unless you offer a limited range of services or products, as you’ll include a wide range of details that are not relevant to the original keyword search.

 Make sure that any PPC company or freelancer you work with have a ‘landing page’ strategy to ensure that you maximise your return from your PPC spend.